designer drug Addiction

 Have A Problem?

 Getting help for your problems is easy.
-Taking the first step towards recovery is often times the hardest part.
+However, taking the first step towards recovery is often the hardest part.
 Sober Freedom is here to help.
-We can help you understand your treatment options and help you find ways to get to treatment and pay for it through insurance or other means.
+We can help you understand and explore your treatment options, and then find a treatment program that’s right for your individual needs.
+Sober Freedom will help you find ways to get to treatment and pay for it through insurance or other means.
+We’re here for you every step of the way along your personal road to recovery.

 In most cases, insurance can pay for treatment of designer drug use.
 Sober Freedom can talk to your provider to determine if you qualify.
 Even if you don’t have insurance, we can help.
 Sober Freedom offers financing for treatment and our job is to help you get into treatment as fast as possible without having to worry about where the money will come from.
 Our philosophy is that dealing with addiction is hard enough and payment should be the least of your concerns.